koenry/Flask-PyTorch-Chatbot/README.md

 ### We get the x  vector and it calculates which 'tag' is correct is it a greeting? a goodbye? a specific question?
-Of course we might not get an answer we want because its not in our intents.json so if lets say the probabality less than 0.75 we use duckduckgo API to search the web for an answer
+Of course we might not get an answer we want because its not in our intents.json so if lets say the probabality is less than 0.75 we use duckduckgo API to search the web for an answer
-If the user types in 'Keanu Reeves' gives us a summary that its an actor.
+If the user types in 'Keanu Reeves' it gives us a summary that its an actor.
 So the bot pretty much haves an answer to any user input.

 # Requirements
 ```pip install nltk``` \